 Here we go, again.
 New Years resolutions, goals, wishes… If you hope to improve your health, lose weight, live longer or live better, here are some tips.
 Follow these simple guidelines and you may find your New Years goals actually happen.

 Attitude means being determined to make the everyday decisions that add up to great health.
 It is just as easy to do the right things, as it is to not do the right things.
 Eating that greasy cheeseburger and fries with a super-size soda is a choice – one that is not likely to kill you today, but compounded over time it will.
 Just as easy is to eat something healthy.
 Skipping exercise, again, is easy.
 So is making the choice to exercise.
 Great health starts with having the right attitude to make the right choices.
+And having the discipline to make it happen.

 Nutrition is our first medicine.
 Avoid sugar, high-glycemic carbs, inflammatory trans-fats and hydrogenated oils.
 Stay away from overly processed, calorie-dense, nutrient poor foods.
 Be suspicious if food comes in a bag, box, can or jar.
-Avoid fried or charred foods.
+Limit fried or charred foods.
 Don’t eat unfermented soy.
 Limit excess caffeine and alcohol.

+Seek a whole food plant based diet, such as the Mediterranean diet.
 Eat at least 6 to 8 servings per day of fruits & vegetables.
 Include one green salad entrée daily with many colored vegetables.
 Berries are the best fruits.
 Include grains and legumes.
 Limit meat and focus on lean sources such as fish, venison, grass-finished meats and poultry – all containing more of the anti-inflammatory omega-3 fat.
 Use healthier oils, such as coconut and olive oil.
 Snack on seeds and nuts.
 Drink plenty of water and remember green tea is an elixir of health.

 Practice mindful eating, taking time to stop, savor and enjoy.
 Seek a balance of food groups.
 Use a small plate to help with portion control.
 And stop eating before you are stuffed.
 It takes about 20 minutes for the mind to catch up with the stomach and we usually eat way more than necessary to be satisfied.